Sometimes, you’d rather be alone and detach yourself from the world.

 Solaris is a 2002 science-themed drama about a fictional planet called “Solaris.”
 It is a remake of a 1972 film of the same title, and the story is based on a novel that also bears the same name, written by Stanislaw Lem.

-Like most science-fiction drama, the movie is set in a futuristic world where psychology, physiology, and other elements collide.
+Like most science-fiction dramas, the movie is set in a futuristic world where psychology, physiology, and other elements collide.

 The film stars George Clooney as Dr. Chris Kelvin.
 He is sent to an isolated space station that orbits a mysterious, new planet called Solaris.
-Dr. Kelvin discovers the existence of an unfathomable power that can enter and affect mankind’s dreams and nightmares.
+Dr. Kelvin discovers an unfathomable power that can enter and affect mankind’s dreams and nightmares.

 While on the job, he experiences strange phenomena that make him see and remember his dead wife, Rheya.

-Loneliness can sometimes trigger things that we would rather not think about, but when the feeling becomes too much, we often choose to give in.
+Loneliness can sometimes trigger things we would rather not think about, but we often choose to give in when the feeling becomes too much.

 We recommend this movie to those who want to learn how to control these thoughts.
-If you have a loved one who is considering living in isolation, this might be a good film to watch with them.
+If you have a loved one considering living in isolation, this might be an excellent film to watch with them.

 6. Wild Strawberries

-For those who like old-school, black-and-white films, this movie is a great choice.
+This movie is a great choice for those who like old-school, black-and-white films.
 Wild Strawberries is a 1957 film starring Victor Sjöström, Bibi Andersson, Ingrid Thulin, and Gunnar Björnstrand.
-It is a Swedish film that is set in Sweden, where the wild strawberries are.
+It is a Swedish film set in Sweden, where the wild strawberries are.

-Sjöström plays the widowed, 78-year-old Dr. Isak Borg, who is living in independence and isolation.
-He lives alone for two reasons—first of all, because he wants to, and second of all, because people are not particularly fond of his cold demeanor.
+Sjöström plays the widowed, 78-year-old Dr. Isak Borg, who lives independently and in isolation.
+He lives alone for two reasons: first, because he wants to, and second, because people are not particularly fond of his cold demeanor.

 Being a medical doctor, he is invited to receive an honorary degree in his hometown, Stockholm.
 Instead of taking a plane, he decides to go on a road trip with his daughter-in-law, who is also on her way home.

 As the drive and the story progress, he remembers his childhood experiences and how his life unfolded.
-He re-evaluates his life and starts to accept his flaws and regret his past decisions, while also beginning to appreciate the good that life has brought him.
+He re-evaluates his life and starts to accept his flaws and regret his past decisions while also beginning to appreciate the good life has brought him.

-He meets different people while on the road, and these people are able to help him look back, reminisce, and feel both sorry and grateful at the same time.
+While on the road, he meets different people who help him look back, reminisce, and feel both sorry and grateful.

-We love this film because the story and the performance of the actors are great.
-If you are looking for a wonderfully satisfying movie, check out Wild Strawberries.
+We love this film because of its story and the actors' performances.
+If you want a wonderfully satisfying movie, check out Wild Strawberries.

 7. Cast Away